adellegia/predicting-merger-decision-outcomes/README.md

 Overall, this study opens up exciting possibilities for leveraging data science tools in antitrust decision-making as a supplement to expert judgment and analysis.

 ## Data
-The processed data used for modeling is available [here](https://www.dropbox.com/scl/fo/szosfc6m6w41n4bp19z7s/h?dl=0&rlkey=oit0pvre3o2j3qatyq709jhh0).
+The pre-processed data used for modeling is available [here](https://www.dropbox.com/scl/fo/szosfc6m6w41n4bp19z7s/h?dl=0&rlkey=oit0pvre3o2j3qatyq709jhh0).

+## Code
+Code was self-written, debugged with StackOverflow and ChatGPT, unless noted otherwise.
+The code for the parameter tuning, model training with tenfold cross-validation, and model evaluation was adapted from Medvedeva et al. (2020) available [here](https://github.com/masha-medvedeva/ECtHR_crystal_ball)

 ## Author
 Ma.
 Adelle Gia Arbo ([GitHub](https://github.com/adellegia), [LinkedIn](https://www.linkedin.com/in/ma-adelle-gia-arbo/))

 ## License
 The material in this repository is made available under the [MIT license](http://opensource.org/licenses/mit-license.php).